Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 Once we know $$\mathsf{P(C_i \lvert X)}$$ for all classes, we can predict which class the sample belongs to based on a decision rule.
 One of the most common and straightforward decision rules, known as the "maximum posteriori hypothesis," predicts that the sample belongs to whichever class has the highest probability $$\mathsf{P(X \lvert C_i)}$$.

 As a final note, we may want to consider how to use a Naive Bayes Classifier when we have a feature that is continuous (such as the amount of rainfall on a game day) rather than discrete (such as whether or not it rained on a game day).
-In such a case, we typically assume that the continous values have a Gaussian distribution with mean $$\mu$$ and standard deviation $$\sigma$$, such that
+In such a case, we typically assume that the continuous values have a Gaussian distribution with mean $$\mu$$ and standard deviation $$\sigma$$, such that

 <a name="eq16"></a>